 The Uffculme Centre was built in 1891 as a home to Richard Cadbury and his family until 1906.

-The centre was erected by the Highbury Trustees to record the generous gift on 2nd December 1916, by Mr and Mrs Cadbury of the house and 36 acres of land to the Birmingham City Council for the general benefit of the citizens.
+The centre was erected by the Highbury Trustees to record the generous gift on 2nd December 1916, by Mr and Mrs Cadbury of the house and 36 acres of land to Birmingham City Council for the general benefit of its citizens.

-During Uffculmes restoration we have worked hard to maintain much of its original character and period features which makes it the perfect venue for almost any event or occassion.
+During Uffculme's restoration much of its original character and period features have been retained, which makes it the perfect venue for any event or occasion.